mobify/schemer/README.md

 ### Mobify.js Support
-In order to run Schemer against Mobify.js projects, a custom version of the mobify-client needs to be installed.

-[ Instructions to install custom mobify-client ]
+In order to run Schemer against Mobify.js projects, a custom version of the mobify-client is provided in the vendor folder.
+You'll also need to run `npm install` in the vendor/mobify-client folder to install mobify-client dependencies.

 ## Usage
 In the project directory, run the following command: